 Telehealth providers submit claims in the same manner the provider uses for in-person services.
+Providers must include the "GT" modifier to identify services rendered via telehealth.

 Only providers who are HIPAA compliant and meet Technical Requirements may bill for services rendered via telehealth.